Transport equations in H\"older space by vanishing viscosity and applications

 \subsubsection{Mild vanishing viscous}

-In order to pass to the limit $m \to + \infty$, $\nu \to 0$, according to the vanishing condition \eqref{CONDINU}, we consider a subsequence given by the usual Arzel\`a-Ascoli theorem.
+In order to pass to the limit $m \to + \infty$, $\nu \to 0$, according to the vanishing condition \eqref{CONDINU}, we consider a subsequence given by \eqref{convergence_um_nu} or by the usual Arzel\`a-Ascoli theorem.
 However, this former result is available for uniform continuous function in a compact space.
 From the lack of smoothness, uniformly on $\nu$, in space of $u^{m,\nu}(t,\cdot)$ (only $\gamma$-H\"older continuous, $\gamma<1$), we are stuck at a convergence in a compact subset of $\R^d$.
 For instance, the analysis performed in \cite{hono:21} to get rid of the compactness convergence criterion for quasi-linear equations does not work here as there is no hope to obtain any strong formulation of the PDE \eqref{transport_equation}.

-We do not succeed to obtain any positive regularity on $t$, which would imply dependency on $b$ like in the linear case \eqref{identite_flow_b_const}; and so we cannot exploit uniform continuity in time to get a convergence of a sub-sequence of $u^{m,\nu}$ in $[0,T] \times \R^d$.
+We do not succeed to obtain any positive regularity on $t$, which would imply dependency on $b$ and so we cannot exploit uniform continuity in time to get a convergence of a sub-sequence of $u^{m,\nu}$ in $[0,T] \times \R^d$.
 Thus the convergence at any given time in all compacts set of the \textit{mild vanishing viscous} solution in Theorem \ref{THEO_SCHAU_non_bounded}. \\

 Nevertheless, we are still able to include a truncation procedure into a weak formulation in order to obtain a convergence in a distributional meaning and not a point-wise one as for the \textit{mild vanishing viscous} solution.